paulveillard/cybersecurity-endpoint-security/README.md

 #### What is endpoint security?
 Endpoint security is the process of protecting devices like desktops, laptops, mobile phones, and tablets from malicious threats and cyberattacks.

+#### Why do we need endpoint security?
+Endpoint security technology plays a vital role in protecting organizations from the increasingly dangerous threat landscape.

+#### Is endpoint security and antivirus the same?
+Antivirus software helps businesses detect, eliminate, and prevent malware from infecting devices.
+Antivirus solutions are installed directly on endpoint devices, such as laptops, PCs, network servers, and mobile devices.
+Endpoint security solutions protect the entire business network instead of protecting an individual device.

 ## License
 MIT License & [cc](https://creativecommons.org/licenses/by/4.0/) license